jochemgruter/laravel-resources/readme.md

 # Resource viewer for laravel

+Makes it easy to list, view, edit through your laravel models.
+Possibilities to assign filters, actions and forms to your resources.
+Project is currently in development fase.

+## In development

-Project in developemnt.
-Questions ask jochemgruter@gmail.com
+Project in development.
+Questions or want to contribute, ask jochemgruter@gmail.com